Other Semen Analysis Parameters

 Normal Ejaculate Volume

-The fifth edition of the WHO criteria list a normal ejaculate volume as 1.5 cc or more.
+The 6th edition of the WHO criteria defines a normal ejaculate volume as 1.4 cc or more.

 I do not really worry about higher than normal ejaculate volumes, unless there is a concern about urine leaking out with ejaculation.
 This is extremely rare and would likely only occur in men with significant neurologic issues.
 Presumably the semen pH would be lower (see below) since urine is acidic.